jqn/reelstream.com/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
 3. Configure environment variables in Vercel dashboard (including GraphQL endpoint URL)
-4. Deploy automatically on every push
+4. Deploy automatically on every push to tne main branch

 For other platforms, ensure you have:
 - Node.js 18+ runtime